priyaprithiviraj/elicit/README.md

 # Elicit

-Elicit is a browser-based instrument for the collection of spoken language samples using pictorial stimuli.
-It is intended for researchers, clinicians, and educators who require a lightweight, portable solution for eliciting and recording spoken language samples across a sequence of images.
-The tool runs as a single HTML file and requires no installation, server infrastructure, or internet connection during use.
-All audio recording, processing, and file export are performed locally within the browser; no participant data is transmitted to any external system at any point.
+Elicit is a browser-based tool for researchers, clinicians, and educators who need a lightweight, portable solution to elicit and record speech for language sample analysis.
+It can support speech production or comprehension tasks that involve pictorial stimuli presented individually or sequentially.

-The tool was developed with cross-linguistic and multilingual research contexts in mind.
-Session metadata (including participant demographics, language background, elicitor information, stimulus set, and task type) is recorded alongside audio onset and offset timestamps in a single exportable CSV file.
-A CLAN-compatible CHAT header file is generated automatically from the session metadata, reducing the manual preparation required before transcription.
+Elicit was developed specifically for use with bilingual and multilingual populations, and is designed to also collect demographic and language background metadata that such research requires.
+The session metadata (including participant demographics, language background, elicitor information, stimulus set, and task type) is recorded alongside audio onset and offset timestamps in a single exportable CSV file.
+A CLAN-compatible CHAT header file with prepopulated lines is also generated automatically from the session metadata, which can significantly reduce the manual preparation and time before transcription.

+To support data collection in low-resource or access-constrained contexts, Elicit runs as a single HTML file and requires no installation, server infrastructure, or even internet connection (if downloaded).
+All audio recording, processing, and file export are performed locally within the browser, and no participant data is transmitted to any external system at any point.

 ## System Requirements